k0sproject/k0s/docs/helm-charts.md

       # We don't need to specify the repo in the repositories section for OCI charts
       - name: oci-chart
         chartname: oci://registry:8080/chart
         version: "0.0.1"
         values: ""
         namespace: default
+      # Other way is to use local tgz file with chart
+      - name: tgz-chart
+        chartname: /tmp/chart.tgz
+        version: "0.0.1"
+        values: ""
+        namespace: default